Nurse Aide Registry

 Nurse Aide Registry Online which allows facilities to use the Internet to check the status of any nurse aide on the registry.

-Information regarding obtaining the complete list of nurse aides on the registry (active, inactive, and annotated) is available through Nursing Care Facilities.
+Information regarding obtaining the complete list of nurse aides on the registry (active, inactive, and annotated) is available through Credentia.
 To obtain the complete Nurse Aide registry which includes all active, inactive and annotated Nurse Aides' names and addresses, please do one of the following:

 Send an email requesting registry to